John Hanson Community School: History

 Other benefactors included local tradesmen and prominent local families, who made donations of money and resources in the early days of the school.
 The surnames of Richard Kemys, Richard Blake and Hugh Marshall (the school's second headmaster) were used alongside that of John Hanson as the names for the school's "houses" until the early 21st century.

 The original school opened in 1582 in the grounds of St Mary's Church, accessed via Andover's famous Norman arch.
 It was extended in 1618 and rebuilt in 1773, before being demolished in 1847, when the church itself was demolished and replaced with the current church.
 The site of John Hanson's "Andover Free School" is now a shrubbery.

 In 1845 the school was renamed Andover Grammar School and Martha Gale, a resident of Church Close, donated a house to provide a new site for the school, as well as money for development.
-The house is now The Andover Museum, which was opened by former pupil Lord Denning in 1981.
+The house is now Andover Museum, which was opened by former pupil Lord Denning in 1981.

 In 1925 the school moved to a new purpose-built site on Weyhill Road, with the entrance in Croye Close.
 An open-air swimming pool was built in the 1930s, and in the 1950s the school was extended with state-of-the-art science labs and a new dining hall, with integral kitchens and an impressive theatrical stage.